Godsmith/timereporter/README.md

     t show october --show-weekend

-Shows all days of october in the console.
+Shows all days of October in the console.